Connect with us

 So yes, I will say this plainly.

-Thank you, Judge Thomas Buckblanc.
+Thank you, Judge Thomas Leblanc

 Thank you for choosing a ruling that can be reviewed, reversed, and cited.